 - Only one port

 Frequently Asked Questions

 Cable modems work with a wide range of routers.
 However, I’d suggest getting one with a 2.5G WAN port.
 While testing and reviewing Motorola MB8611, I used TP-Link Archer AX90, a tri-band Wi-Fi 6 router.

 Yes, bolstered with Active Queue Management support and IPv6-powered QoS and prioritization, the Motorola MB8611 comes across as one of the better gaming modems around, as it keeps latency to a minimum.

-Yes, you can use the MB8611 for low-speed cable internet plans, in case you are willing to maximize throughput by relying primarily on wired connections.
+Yes, you can use the MB8611 for low-speed cable internet plans if you are willing to maximize throughput by relying primarily on wired connections.

-Overall, the Motorola MB8611 is one of the more dependable multi-Gig cable modems around, best known for the future-proof connectivity standard and an enviable processing setup.
+Overall, the Motorola MB8611 is one of the more dependable multi-Gig cable modems, best known for its future-proof connectivity standard and an enviable processing setup.
 And to top it all, this is one of the few devices to throw in surge protection support to increase the longevity of the internal circuitry, making it a great buying option.